udayasreereddy/appiness/README.md

 # appiness

+Some data looped throgh json, for reading Json data purpose used XMLhttprequest.

-Use any server to run the index.html
+So use any server to run the index.html